CozmycDev/ProjectKorraScrolls/README.md

 ### 🔧 Global Settings

 Configure overarching behaviors for scroll distribution and player progression.
+By default, nothing is enabled and no scrolls are generated until you enable something.

 ```yaml
 # ProjectKorraScrolls Configuration